Kiransangamnere22/Credit-Card-lead-Generation-Prediction-Using-Machine-Learning/README.md

 #### 4.Ada boost Classifer

 ### Final conculsion:
-#### As we see that all models gives realtively same accuracy_score but the "DECISION TREE" model is having high accuracy score as compared to all other models... so we consider "DECISION TREE" model for this data set
+#### As i see that all models gives realtively same accuracy_score but the "DECISION TREE" model is having high accuracy score as compared to all other models... so we consider "DECISION TREE" model for this data set